Russia stands by Ukraine ceasefire deal, 'respects' rebel vote

 "But not everything depends on us.
 There are a lot of factors," he said.

-Ushakov was speaking before Kiev said an armored column including 32 tanks had crossed from Russia into Ukraine on Thursday.
+Ushakov was speaking before Kiev said an armoured column including 32 tanks had crossed from Russia into Ukraine on Thursday.

-Asked about the Russian government's use of the word "respect" instead of "recognize" for the Nov 2. elections in eastern Ukraine, he said: "These are different words."
+Asked about the Russian government's use of the word "respect" instead of "recognise" for the Nov 2. elections in eastern Ukraine, he said: "These are different words."

 "The word 'respect' was chosen deliberately ...
 We fundamentally respect the will of the voters," he said.